AmberLee2427/Ghost/README.md

 If you have any bugs, improvements, or questions please create an issue or discussion!

-## Big thanks to the original project!
+## Big thanks to Longy2k and the original project! 🎉

+This link is for Longy2k, he deserves more than a coffee!

 <a href='https://ko-fi.com/K3K8PNYT8' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>